Workplace Portraits: How Match Production Captures Authentic Professional Stories in NYC

 Workplace Portrait Investment and Packages

 Workplace portraits reflect the realities of NYC production: building access, elevators, and adapting to real office conditions.
+If your office is not suitable for a session, a venue can be hired or borrowed to facilitate the shoot.
 Our structure keeps pricing simple and aligned with Match rates.

 Individual Standard Session — USD 600